wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/securing-data-services.md

 See the instructions [deploying the artifacts]({{base_path}}/develop/deploy-artifacts).

-## Step 5: Testing the service
+## Step 5: Test the service

 Create a Soap UI project with the relevant security settings and then send the request to the hosted service.

 For guidelines on using SoapUI, see [general guidelines on testing with SOAP UI]({{base_path}}/develop/advanced-development/applying-security-to-a-proxy-service/#general-guidelines-on-testing-with-soap-ui).

-## Using an encrypted datasource password
+## Use an encrypted datasource password

 When you create a data service for an RDBMS datasource, you have the option of encrypting the datasource connection password.
 This ensures